-- Teaching is well paced and engaging, based on a clear understanding of the objectives. - There is a clear progression in the teaching of handwriting which includes the correct formation of single letters leading to simple cursive joins. - There is clear progression of resources and expectation. - The opportunities for handwriting are based upon a variety of stimuli and experiences, taking into account visual, auditory and kinaesthetic needs of the children.
+• Teaching is well paced and engaging, based on a clear understanding of the objectives.

+- There is a clear progression in the teaching of handwriting which includes the correct formation of single letters leading to accurate joining. - There is clear progression of resources and expectation. - The opportunities for handwriting are based upon a variety of stimuli and experiences, taking into account visual, auditory and kinaesthetic needs of the children.

 At Uley we believe that handwriting should not be an occupying activity, it should be taught.
 In this way incorrect formation can be put right rather than practised.
-Difficulties with handwriting can inhibit the quality and flow of ideas and also have an adverse affect on spelling.
+Difficulties with handwriting can inhibit the quality and flow of ideas and also have an adverse effect on spelling.
+Handwriting will be taught on day 1 of spelling.